This tutorial will help you navigate through the main capabilities in Coralogix’s new logs screen.

 Filters can be minimized and deleted using the ^ and x icons to the right of the filter name.
 The graph icon allows for rapid visualization of the filter values (see next section).

 Filters can be added by clicking the “ADD FILTER” button at the top of the filter section.
 They can also be added by choosing the “ADD TO FILTER LIST” option in the dropdown menu that opens when clicking on a json field.

 Clicking on the x to the right of the query string will delete the query string but will not affect the rest of the query parameters (filters and time window).

 Clicking on the “RESET” button will clear all query parameters (including filters).

-When performing root cause and impact analysis it is very common to look at values distribution, the distribution of ip addresses, user names, sub systems etc. Within a set of logs, this can give us clues about offending components, where is the problem is, and what is its impact.
-Coralogix users can generate very sophisticated visualizations and dashboards using Kibana, Grafana and other tools.
+When performing root cause and impact analysis it is very common to look at values distribution, the distribution of IP addresses, user names, subsystems, etc. Within a set of logs, this can give us clues about offending components, where is the problem is, and what is its impact.
+Coralogix users can generate very sophisticated visualizations and dashboards using Kibana, Grafana, and other tools.
 The logs screen provides ways to rapidly generate count-based visualizations as part of the analyst log flow.
 These visualizations can be pinned to your main dashboard and to the tags tab.

 The filters section on the left shows the count-per-filter value.
 It will also provide a way to generate a count distribution graph for the filtered key.
-Hover with mouse above the specific filter area.
-Click on the graph icon to right of the filter name, and a graph similar to the above will be generated.
+Hover with the mouse above the specific filter area.
+Click on the graph icon to the right of the filter name, and a graph similar to the above will be generated.